th3cr34t1v3h4ck3r/RedFishShield/README.md

   	Passwords from Serial USB Terminal(1.2)
  	Passwords' Encryption (1.3)

+# Relase Notes

+	1.0
+It is now possible to hardcode passwords directly into the code.
+For managing these passwords:

+**Select Password (Key 1)**: You can now select the desired password by pressing the 1 key.

+**Write Password (Key 2)**: Once a password is selected, you can automatically write it by pressing the 2 key.

 # Building from Source
 If you want to customize RedFishShield or contribute to the project, you should be familiar with building RedFishShield from source.
 * Install Arduino IDE.
 I've used arduino-ide_2.3.2_Linux_64bit.AppImage on Linux and Arduino IDE Windows successfully.